bogdanTeut/order-book/readme.md

 * Part B:
     * side -> should be an Enum Bid and Offer.
     * We should use BigDecimals and BigIntegers.
-    * Overall implementation can be improved tremendously.
+    * There are better(real life, latency sensitive) solutions.
-  Instead of generating the price levels map on each method call(price, totalSize, orders) and make use of the data which is time-consuming(considering high volume of data), we could've used a tree like structure with *side* as main partition key followed by *price* levels keys associated with buckets of Orders.
+  For example, instead of generating the price levels map on each method call(price, totalSize, orders) and make use of the data which is time-consuming(considering high volume of data), we could've implemented a tree like structure(similar to nested maps) with *side* as main partition key followed by *price* levels keys associated with buckets of Orders, which would have speed up read operations.
 E.g.
     - Bid ->
         - 50 ->
             - Order: 1 B 50 10